 Trouble (front) Crook (back)

 Squeaky is a large male who stranded in Black Lake with Trouble and was successfully rescued.
 Check out where Black Lake is they travel very far for a feed!
-Squeaky is currently missing have you seen him?
+Sadly Squeaky is now presumed deceased.

 Blake is an older male with a very distinctive dorsal fin - he's quite easy to spot in a pod.
 He is generally seen with other large adult males such as 14.